Babydoll Breed Standard

 HEAD - Wide and level between the ears, with no sign of a dark poll.
-No horns.

 EYES - Large and bright.
-Colour should be either yellow or brown.

 BACK - Level from shoulder to tail with only a slight slope of the croup.
 Overall body length should be slightly longer than tall.

 RIBS - Deep and wide, thick through the heart girth and well sprung.